WORDS BY HOLLY MARGERRISON

 Which wardrobe staples make up the foundations of a typical Seoul wardrobe by different seasons?

 Although the four seasons in Seoul are not as distinct as they used to be, you can still appreciate them all.
 Starting with spring, I would recommend Alessandra Rich’s lovely colored cardigan for picnics at Hangang Park and Yongsan Park, and Cecilie Bahnsen’s lightweight dresses for a humid summer.
-As layering is essential in between seasons these days, Lemaire’s relaxed trench coat is a must-have piece in the autumn.
+As layering is essential in between seasons these days, Lemaire’s relaxed trench coat is a must-have piece in the fall.

-When Seoulites are busy working, attending parties and celebrating events, I recommend a versatile piece to wear from late autumn to holiday season.
+When Seoulites are busy working, attending parties and celebrating events, I recommend a versatile piece to wear from late fall to holiday season.
 For example, Jil Sander’s quality cashmere tailored coat, which can be worn not only for the office but also for parties.